askehill/ha_met_eireann/README.md

   `www.met.ie` (only needed for buoy data, not tides).
 - If tide times look wrong by a fixed offset, check that your HA timezone is set correctly — tide times are returned as UTC and converted by the frontend.
+- If the swim condition shows `Unknown`, the buoy hasn't yet reported a wave height — this clears once the first hourly fetch completes.